Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: Acknowledgment

 \section{Acknowledgment}

-The authors would like to express gratitude to M. P. Frank and R. Lewis for providing the SFQ reference converter chip for testing our measurement setup prior to LJJ testing.
-The authors also acknowledge scientific interactions with I. Vernik, A. F. Kirichenko, and D. Yohannes from SEEQC (www.seeqc.com) and thank B. Palmer, B. Butera, and C. Richardson from LPS for related scientific interactions.
+The authors thank R. M. Lewis and M. P. Frank for providing a reference converter chip for testing our measurement setup, which we measured before tests of our chips containing LJJs.
+The authors also acknowledge scientific interactions with I. Vernik, A. F. Kirichenko, and D. Yohannes from SEEQC foundry services (www.seeqc.com).
+Furthermore, we thank C. Richardson, B. Palmer, and B. Butera from LPS for their helpful and collegial scientific interactions.

 \appendices